moonwho101/Murk/README.md

 # Murk DirectX 1.0

 Murk is a 2D isometric dungeon game written in 1998 by Mark Longo, using Microsoft DirectX 1.0 (Windows95 Games SDK).
+Run Murk.exe from the bin directory to try the game. (will run under Windows 10 & 11).

 ![Dungeon Stomp](../main/artwork/murk256.jpg)